lando/lando/docs/config/lando.md

 ## Base File

-If you are developing a project start state or have a set of Lando configurations you'd like to ship with all your projects you can use a "base" file with defaults that can then be overriden by your usual `.lando.yml`.
-By default Lando will detect any of the following files automatically and load them before your `.lando.yml`
+If you are developing a project start state or have a set of Lando configurations you'd like to ship with all your projects you can use a "base" file with defaults that can then be overridden by your usual `.lando.yml`.
+By default, Lando will detect any of the following files automatically and load them before your `.lando.yml`

 ```bash
 .lando.base.yml